AI Material & Finish Transfer for Product Images

 Can I apply multiple finishes to the same product image?

 Yes.
-You can run the workflow multiple times with different reference images to generate a range of finish variants from a single source product image.
+Run the workflow multiple times with different reference images to generate a range of finish variants from a single source product image.

 Will style transfer change the shape or proportions of my product?

-No. The workflow is designed to preserve product geometry and only modify surface appearance.
+No. The workflow preserves product geometry and only modifies surface appearance.
 Shape, proportions, and construction remain locked to the original image.

 Can finishes be applied consistently across an entire range?

 Yes.
-Once you have a successful workflow, you can apply the same reference material across multiple products in a batch operation for range-wide consistency.
+Once you have a successful workflow, apply the same reference material across multiple products in a batch operation for range-wide consistency.
+Combine with AI relighting to match lighting across the range as well.

 Apply custom materials to your product images